Đorđe Martinović incident: Incident

-Martinović later recanted his confession, claiming that it had been forced out of him during a three-hour interrogation and that he had been promised that his children would receive employment in exchange for the confession.
-His son told the press that his father had been attacked simply because he was a Serb: "Friends are telling us [that] Albanian irredentists did it in revenge. [...]
-They don't care who the victim might be.
-As long as it is a Serb."

 In the end, the federal Yugoslav and Serbian authorities did not pursue the case, even after Serbia revoked Kosovo's self-rule in 1989, and no serious attempt appears to have been made to find Martinović's alleged attackers.

 Reactions

 The case was met with a flood of nationalist and anti-Albanian statements in the Serbian press.
 This was, in itself, a significant development.
 The Yugoslav government had for many years made open nationalism a taboo subject, and Yugoslav media outlets had previously systematically downplayed ethnonationalism.
 The collapse of this taboo in the coverage of the Martinović case heralded the growth of nationalism that was to lead to the country's collapse in 1991.

 The Serbian newspaper Politika asserted that the individuals who had allegedly attacked Martinović were members of a local Albanian family who wanted to purchase land that Martinović refused to sell.
 The claim had considerable resonance in Serbian politics; the steady exodus of Serbs from Kosovo was seen as being the result of deliberate persecution of Serbs by Albanians seeking to drive them off their land and seize their property.

 Many analogies were made with the Ottoman Turks, who had ruled Serbia until 1833 (and Kosovo until 1912).
 The incident was widely compared with the Ottoman use of impalement as a means of torture and execution.
 This link was explicitly made in poetry commemorating the incident, which invoked "Ottoman" themes; for instance: